GLOBAL MARKETS-China slides again, Europe follows

 Wednesday's Federal Reserve policy decision and statement - with

-prodding the euro above $1.11 for the first time in two weeks.
+pushing the euro above $1.11 for the first time in a fortnight.

 But it was the stunning 8.5 percent fall in Shanghai that

-drove most of the moves early in the European day: Share indices
+drove most of the moves early in the European day, with share

 Traders and investors said that was all rooted in broader